Afilnet/api-php/README.md

 ### Email

-If you want to send email you only need to call a function: sendEmail
+If you want to use Email you only need to call the object sms and the service required.

 #### Services